 The operator manual comes with detailed instructions on how to set the bike up to be used for the first time in getting the proper fit.
 There are some general guidelines on exercise but if you are a beginner you are going to want more than that and the best place for that is to search YouTube or to buy a workout on a DVD.

-Ideal for all types of bike type cardio workouts
+- Ideal for all grades of bike type cardio workouts from gentle to intense

 LeMond RevMaster Sport Consumer Ratings